 6. Intel drives ops

 Intelligence – information which allows you to make sound decisions.
 Officers talk about their "OODA loop" (Observe Orient Decide Act).
-Continually finds ways to complete your loop and disrupt enemy's.
+Continually finds ways to complete your loop and disrupt the enemy's.
 Obviously, this means film study, but go beyond the basic "how fast are they, what scheme do they like" and learn the personalities of the enemy.
 How does the other coach think?
 How does the other player intend to play me?
 The goal is to know ahead of time answers like "if I make this move, how will that player respond to it?"

 Embrace intelligence analysis.
 Employ researchers and critical thinkers.
 GO BEYOND STATS and look for meaning.
 IT IS NOT ENOUGH to know other coach runs on 3rd and 5 80% of the time.
 WHY does he do that?
 WHAT was different about the other 20% of the time?
 These are not just questions, they are intelligence gaps.
 Assign someone to fill them.
-Learning how the enemy makes decisions enable you to predict his decisions or better yet, dictate them.
+Learning how the enemy makes decisions enables you to predict his decisions or better yet, to dictate them.

 Collect data.
 Build theories.
 Test theories with more data.
 Formalize knowledge.
 Win football games.

 What?
 Seriously?
 Yes.
 Not changing your socks leads to foot problems and grunts live on their feet.
 Not hydrating leads to dehydration and passing out.
 Grunts address this religiously.
 Look at the rest stops on a forced march and you will see corpsmen (medics) walking up and down the line, checking on everyone’s feet.
 Grunts go so far as to monitor the color of their urine for clues of hydration.